 I’d suggest to anyone not yet alienated by my writing style that, if you haven’t already, you should just click that link to the original article up there ︎ and read the whole thing for yourself.
-This’ll save me having to sum the whole thing up, and will get us on the same page before I dig in any deeper.
+This’ll save me having to sum it all up for you, and will get us on the same page before I dig in any deeper.

 Ok, so, now that we’re all caught up on the source material, allow me to proceed.
 I feel, right out the gate, that Reynolds is struggling a bit with what he’s actually trying to say, and as such, he spends a good chunk of the article making a series of half-cocked non-points, leaving the reader unsure if he’s a grumbly middle-aged man, moaning about the current distance from the elysian fields of his own youth, or if he’s trying to stay hip and with-it, and getting on board with the new krü.
 The first head-scratcher I caught is this bit from paragraph #3: